uzdun/CodeableModels/docsrc/source/07_meta_model_with_stereotypes.rst

     })

 The property ``tagged_values`` and the methods ``get_tagged_value()``, ``set_tagged_value()``,
-and ``delete_tagged_value()`` can be used on any class or class link that has one of those stereotypes as a stereotype instance.
+and ``delete_tagged_value()`` can be used on any class or derived association (or link).
 Those properties and methods work exactly like the respective ordinary operations on ``values``.
+The tagged value can be accessed on a class, derived assocation, or link if a stereotype instance is derived from a stereotype that has defined the tagged values as attributes.

 For example, lets consider we want to set host name and port of the shipping services::